Benefits of Microdosing MDMA: What Does the Science Say?

 • profoundly supportive environment

-MDMA therapy is a bit different with each session lasting from six to eight hours and is not yet available for routine clinical use.
+MDMA therapy is a bit different with each session in research settings lasting from six to eight hours, and it is not yet available for routine clinical use.

 Field Trip Health is committed to advancing research in this area.
 Our teams are working with partners to design studies that may, if approved, evaluate the safety and effectiveness of MDMA-assisted psychotherapy in structured, medically supervised settings.
-These studies are intended to explore how preparation, dosing, and integration support can be combined to maximize therapeutic outcomes.
+These studies are intended to explore how preparation, dosing, and integration support can be combined to optimize potential therapeutic outcomes observed in research.

 If you are considering psychedelic-assisted therapy, we encourage you to speak with your healthcare provider and stay informed about evolving regulatory frameworks.
-Our role is to contribute to the scientific evidence base so that safe and effective treatments may one day become more widely accessible.
+Our role is to contribute to the scientific evidence base so that safe and effective treatments may one day become more widely accessible through approved pathways.

 Key Takeaways